moshahin1/monsterborg/README.md

 of the package used that implements 4WD differential control, I advise to generate your own python file and publish the commands in a `while` loop to constantly publish messages to the topic.

+This project was conducted on ROS Melodic, Gazebo and Ubuntu 18.04 LTS.
+When installing everything on Ubuntu install ROS Melodic first, choosing the desktop-full installation.
+This installation option will install all the important packages to get started (including all packages that connect ROS with Gazebo such as the plug-ins etc...).
+ALso please refer to the `package.xml` file of each package to install the additional packages to get everything running smoothly.
+After installing ROS, install Gazebo.

-This project was conducted on ROS Melodic and Ubuntu 18.04 LTS.
-The tutorials I have taken are from TheConstruct more specifically the courses taken were 'ROS for Beginners' and 'ROS Navigation in 5 Days' (https://www.theconstructsim.com/).
+The tutorials I have taken are from TheConstruct, more specifically the courses taken were 'ROS for Beginners' and 'ROS Navigation in 5 Days' (https://www.theconstructsim.com/).